Metacor/Minecraft-Speedrun-Guide/readme.md

 * Piglins have weird pathfinding around Lava
 	* *when building bridges across Lava - while routing bottom side Housing Manhunt for example*
 		* *build 1 block above Lava (instead of inside of it)*
-		* *and 3 Blocks wide, to make sure Piglins follow*
+		* *build 3 Blocks wide, to make sure Piglins follow*
 		* *piglins can't run across corners, so make sure there is a direct path over the Lava*
 		* *piglins seem to refuse to jump up a block when on the edges of Lava, try to use stairs*
 * Bastions cannot spawn inside of a Basalt Delta Biome